Yunhuang-Liu/libStructedLightCamera/README.md

 Then install cmake,Eigen and OpenCV(built with Eigen).
 If you want to a higher performance, make sure your computer have a NVIDIA GPU and install CUDA.
 Finally,cmake, built and install it.
-#2.How do I use it?
+# 2. How do I use it?
 ***
 You can find a StructedlightCameraConfig.cmake file in your install path.
 So you only to add your install path to your system path.